Chum Creek Road

 Times

 If you feel like challenging yourself on this wonderfully picturesque climb, you could always time your ascent.
-If you want to see how your time compares with other cyclists’, head over to Cycle2Max for all the details.
-Click here to see the Strava segment for this climb.
+If you want to see how your time compares with other cyclists’, head over the Strava segment for this climb.

 Coming back the other way – and keeping going all the way into Healesville – is my favourite descent in Victoria outside the high country proper.